dineshpinto/qudi-hira-analysis/README.md

 **Reproducibility** is achieved using automated build tools (GNU Make) and environment metadata storage.
 Two lines of code are sufficient to reproduce all analyzed data and figures.

-This license of this project is located in `LICENSE.md`
+This license of this project is located in the top level folder under `LICENSE`.

 ## Logic
 + Jupyter notebooks are stored in `notebooks/`